Jonathan2251/lbd/_sources/gpu.rst.txt

 SIMT
 ~~~~

 Single instruction, multiple threads (SIMT) is an execution model used in
-parallel computing, where single instruction, multiple data (SIMD) is combined
+parallel computing where a single central "Control Unit" broadcasts an
+instruction to multiple "Processing Units" for them to all optionally perform
+simultaneous synchronous and fully-independent parallel execution of that one
+instruction. **Each PU has its own independent data and address registers, its
+own independent Memory, but no PU in the array has a Program counter**
-with multithreading [#simt-wiki]_.
+[#simt-wiki]_.

+Summary:

+- Each Control Unit has a Program Counter (PC) and  has tens of Processor Unit
+  (PU).

+- Each Processor Unit (PU) has it's General Purpose Register Set (GPR) and stack
+  memory.

+- The PU is a pipleline execution unit compared to CPU architecture.

 The leading GPU architecture of Nvidia GPUs is shown in the following figures.